-Recent HRZ RC drilling was completed with a 142mm face sampling hammer bit.
-Diamond tail drilling was carried out using an HQ3 size triple tube.
+HRZ RC drilling was completed with a 142mm face sampling hammer bit.
+Diamond tail drilling was carried out using an HQ3 (2021) and NQ2 (2023) size triple tube.
 All collar locations were picked up by licensed surveyors.
+Core recovery was good.
 Continuous downhole surveying was carried out and recorded at approximately 5m downhole intervals.
 Magnetically affected azimuth readings have been estimated to reflect downhole trends.